 There is plenty to add to your Croatia itinerary—from historical landmarks to breathtaking natural beauty and the most delicious food.

-This well-preserved city offers plenty of opportunities for shopping, dining, and sightseeing on your Croatia tour.
+This well-preserved city offers plenty of shopping, dining, and sightseeing opportunities on your Croatia tour.
 Stroll along the medieval city walls, explore the Rector’s Palace, and visit the Franciscan Monastery, which houses one of the oldest pharmacies in Europe.

 Just a short boat ride from Dubrovnik lies the UNESCO-listed town of Kotor, Montenegro.
 Wander the picturesque streets, visit one of the many museums or churches, and enjoy breathtaking views of the Adriatic Sea.

 One of Croatia’s most popular tourist attractions, the Plitvice Lakes National Park is a must-see for nature lovers.
 Hike through the park to see a series of cascading waterfalls, turquoise lakes, and lush greenery.